jbgreer/Notes-On-Elixir/README.md

 Type `iex` at a shell prompt will start an interactive shell into which one may type Elixir expressions.
 Note that expressions entered in iex are not compiled.

+`iex` searchs for a file, `.iex.exs` for use as a configuration file.

-To get shell history, one can invoke `iex --erl "-kernel shell_history enabled"`"
+To get shell history, one can invoke `iex --erl "-kernel shell_history enabled"`

 For an Elixir application, it is particular convenient to use `iex -S mix`, which causes iex to execute the `mix.exs` script.